JetBrains/ideavim/CONTRIBUTING.md

 3. Don't forget to test your functionality with line start, line end, file start, file end, empty line, multiple carets, dollar motion, etc.

+##### Neovim
+IdeaVim has an experimental integration with neovim in tests.
+Tests that are performed with `doTest` also executed in neovim instance, and the state of IdeaVim is asserted to be the same as the state of neovim.
+- Only tests that use `doTest` are checked with neovim.
+- Tests with `@VimBehaviorDiffers` or `@TestWithoutNeovim` annotations don't use neovim.

 ## A common direction